Brian Kilcommons

 Brian Kilcommons (born 1953) is an American author and dog trainer.
 He is a protégé of Barbara Woodhouse, and the only North American to have studied under Woodhouse in Great Britain.
 Kilcommons is the author of pet training manuals.
-He is considered one of the most esteemed dog trainers in the US.
+In 1992, New York magazine described him as one of the most respected dog trainers in the US.

 Early life

 Brian Kilcommons was born in 1953 in Levittown, New York.
 He enrolled in a pre-veterinary program at Iowa State University, but did not finish, due to a lack of finances.
 He opened a training and obedience school in 1977.
 He lives on a 124 acre farm in Gardiner, New York.
 He is married to Sarah Wilson, who is also a trainer and the co-author of seven of his books.

 Career

 Dog training

 Kilcommons has trained the dogs of many celebrities and he has been described as the dog trainer to the stars by a Miami Herald reporter.
 He has trained over 35,000 dogs.
 Along with Sarah Wilson, he established the Family Dog Training and Behavior Center, which has been described as a "parallel universe for yuppies with four-legged children".
 Occupying an area of 1,200 sq. ft. the center includes facilities for puppy daycare, a puppy treadmill, puppy play groups and a puppy fashion boutique under the name of Bark Avenue.